ivanbarto/MSmercadoPoint/README.md

 There are 3 possible states on the response:

-1- SUCCESS: the payment was a success
+1- APPROVED: the payment was a success
 ```
 {
  "amount": 100,